District museums

 On the way to the top floor, the old church clock from 1932 and large-format photos from times gone by are impressive.

-An old shoemaker's workshop with all its original components has been preserved as the village shoemaker worked in the middle of the last century and in the following decades.
-An old smithy and a wainwright's workshop can be admired in the shed on the former schoolyard.
+An old shoemaker's workshop with all its components in their original state has been preserved as the village shoemaker worked in the middle of the last century and in the following decades.

 In addition to special exhibitions that change every six months, visitors will find an extensive collection of pictures from Medenbach's history with many black and white photos of buildings and streets, of people at work and celebrating, of the school, the church, of young and old.